zopefoundation/grok/doc/tutorial.rst

 download and install the Zope Toolkit libraries as well as Grok into the project area.

-Grok asks you for an initial username and password for the Zope server.
+Grok asks you for an initial username and password for the server.
 We'll use ``grok`` for both::

   Enter user (Name of an initial administrator user): grok